Spencer Steer Preview, Player Props: Reds vs. Giants

 - The Giants pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Giants' 4.01 team ERA ranks 12th across all MLB pitching staffs.
+- The Giants have a 3.99 team ERA that ranks 11th among all league pitching staffs.

-- Giants pitchers combine to allow the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- Giants pitchers combine to surrender 141 home runs (1.1 per game), the third-fewest in the league.

-- In his last outing on Wednesday against the Philadelphia Phillies, the right-hander threw five innings, giving up two earned runs while surrendering five hits.
+- In his most recent appearance on Saturday, the right-hander went 5 1/3 innings against the Atlanta Braves, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.